sherbondy/convox.github.io/_languages_and_frameworks/getting-started-with-docker.md

     $ convox start

-Now when you change files in the `./public-html` directory of your local filesystem the changes are automatically synced to your development containr.
+Now when you change files in the `./public-html` directory of your local filesystem the changes are automatically synced to your development container.

 Let's add some emphasis to our `index.html`: